Exceptional level of private access to spectacular palaces, villas & collections

 - Day 4: Friday 4 November

 - We begin our day with a private visit to one of the major Baroque Palaces in the city.
 Here, Caravaggio’s most important picture in private hands (in the world) will be seen by very special arrangement.
-We spend the remainder of the morning to visit privately Palazzo Colonna, the most magnificent of all Roman palaces, where we shall visit both the State and the rarely seen private apartments.
+We take the remainder of the morning to visit privately Palazzo Colonna, the most magnificent of all Roman palaces, where we shall visit both the State and the rarely seen private apartments.
 Its frescoed spaces display a bewildering array of pictures, decorative arts and furniture of breath-taking quality.
 These culminate in the grandest of all grand Galleries from eighteenth century Italy.
-After lunch (not included), we walk the short distance to Palazzo Doria Pamphili, where we shall find the finest art collection in private hands in Italy with works by Raphael, Titian, Caravaggio, Bernini and Velazquez to name a few.
-We end our day at a church normally not accessible to the public, San Giuliano dei Fiamminghi.
-This is the Flemish Church in Rome, under the protection of the King of the Belgians.
-It contains William Kent’s only known fresco in Rome, which he carried out before he returned to England.
-On our return to the hotel, the evening will be free.
+We cross the Tiber into Trastevere for lunch (not included) after which we visit privately the exquisite Villa Farnesina.
+Built for Agostino Chigi, the rich papal banker and treasurer, it contains some of the finest frescoes of the High Renaissance by Raphael and his contemporaries.
+We end the afternoon with a private visit to the Villa Lante al Gianicolo, with perhaps the finest balcony view looking down on the city?
+We return to our hotel; the evening will be free.

 - Day 5: Saturday 5 November